pga03/docs-first-discovery/src/documents/adding.md

     A. Navigate to the `"fluid.defaults()"` call to `"gpii.firstDiscovery.panel.confirm"`, and find the section for `""modelRelay[]`.

     This panel uses many modelRelays.
-The modelRelays populate two model values in this panel,`"friendlyNames"` and `"tts"`, which were difined in the previous step.
+The modelRelays populate two model values in this panel,`"friendlyNames"` and `"tts"`, which were defined in the previous step.

     Take, for example, the model relays for the "Speak" preference, another simple preference that follows the "yesNo" template.